TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Properties/Default.rst

     Display / Proc.

 :aspect:`Description`
-    Default value selected if a new record is created.
+    Default value set if a new record is created.